rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
-🏛️ I'm studying computer science and data science at the University of Virginia.
+🏛️ I'm studying computer science and data science at the University of Virginia

-👨‍💻 I like to learn about full stack software development, cybersecurity, embedded systems, and machine learning.
+👨‍💻 I like to learn about full stack software development, cybersecurity, embedded systems, and machine learning

-🏙️ I am pursuing a career as a full time software engineer upon graduation.
+🏙️ I am pursuing a career as a full time software engineer upon graduation